Let us make your experience at Cornell exceptional from start to finish!

 Externship in the ICU at OVC Small Animal Clinic

 Katrina joins us with a wealth of experience working with animals, first as a volunteer at the humane society, then as a Kennel Assistant and Tech Assistant, and finally as a Registered Veterinary Technician.
-She enjoys spending time with her spouse, her Coton de Tulear named Shasta (pictured), and her four cats - Thelma, Earl, Kevin, and Neil Patrick Harris.
-Also, she gives a special mention to her recently passed and long time best friend, Rocky, a bichon frise.
+She enjoys spending time with her spouse, her two pooches - a Coton de Tulear named Shasta (pictured) and a Yorkie named Aeries, and her four cats - Thelma, Earl, Kevin, and Neil Patrick Harris.
+Also, she gives a special mention to her passed and long time best friend, Rocky, a bichon frise.
 Katrina enjoys travelling, nature, and arts & crafts.
 She is also interested in expanding her knowledge of animal rights.

 Veterinary Technician Program, St. Lawrence College, 2011

 Medical Emergencies Certificate Completion, University of Guelph, Ridgetown